Gabolonhez/Gabolonhez/README.md

  ## About me
 - 💻 Studying front-end development and technology tools.
 - 🎓 Undergradute in Information System at Centro Universitário Fundação Santo André.
-- 💼 Working as an IT service desk at Tecnocomp.
+- 💼 Working as an intership of system support at Intertox.
 - 🚀 Check my projects in the repositories section.
 <!--
 - 🖥️ Experience: HTML